In the spring of 2019, the USPTA was granted full accreditation by the USTA, making us the first USTA-accredited tennis-teaching organization.

 - Finally, USTA Member Org

-Clubs with four courts or more will be required to hire tennis-teaching
+Clubs with 4 or more courts will be required to hire tennis-teaching

 just the beginning of what to expect as we implement the benefits of